5 reasons adults should stay at Disney's Art of Animation Resort

 Cars-themed pool with Cozy Cone pool cabanas, Art of Animation Resort, Walt Disney World

 A leafy courtyard, complete with Timon and Pumba crossing a giant log.
-Giant seagulls perched atop a building, chanting "Mine!
-Mine!
-Mine!" at passersby.
-A kiddie pool decked out with huge coral structures and a swooping stingray.
-Disney's Art of Animation Resort is like stepping into a Disney or Pixar animated movie—obviously, it's a great base for your Disney World vacation if you're a kid.
+A neon sign for the Cozy Cone Motel.
+A pool decked out with giant jellyfish and a swooping stingray.
+Disney's Art of Animation Resort is like stepping into a Disney or Pixar animated movie—obviously, it's a great base for your Walt Disney World vacation if you're a kid.

-However, on a visit to Disney World in early 2020, Mike and I discovered that the Art of Animation is an excellent resort for grownups, too.
+However, on our visits to Disney World in 2020 and 2024, Mike and I discovered that the Art of Animation is an excellent resort for grownups, too.
 Here's why.

 Wall decorated with drawings depicting Disney characters, Art of Animation Resort lobby